 Please note that this compensation policy does not apply where the cause of the low pressure is due to emergency or planned maintenance work to our mains network.
 Unfortunately you will not be able to claim compensation for poor pressure if the problem is caused by your pipes.

-To make a claim, this must be in writing within three months of the second incident of low pressure.
+Payment should be automatic.
+If you think a low pressure incident has not been identified you can also make a claim, this must be in writing within three months of the second incident of low pressure.

 For further helpful advice, visit the Water Regulations Advisory Scheme.

 Click the button below to chat to us.
 Alternatively, add our number 07971013368 to your phone contacts (WhatsApp text messaging only).

 We are available to chat between 8am-6pm Monday-Friday.